kjellberg/paddle_rails/README.md

    - Paddle returns a checkout URL

 2. **Webhook Processing**: When Paddle sends a webhook:
-   - The gem verifies the signature
+   - The gem verifies the HMAC-SHA256 signature using the webhook secret
+   - Stores the raw webhook event in the database for replayability
+   - Enqueues a background job to process the event asynchronously
-   - Extracts the custom_data from the event data
+   - Emits an `ActiveSupport::Notification` with the event type (e.g., `paddle_rails.subscription.created`)
-   - Resolves the owner: `GlobalID::Locator.locate(custom_data["owner_gid"])`
+   - Your application can subscribe to these notifications to handle events
-   - Creates/updates the subscription record
+   - Future: The gem will automatically extract custom_data, resolve the owner, and create/update subscription records

 3. **No Customer Dependency**: The gem never looks up Paddle Customers by email or customer_id.
 Identity is always resolved through the custom_data hash.